Archive | Training Day RSS for this section

 Silverton Avalanche School Reprise

-Contrary to popular culture’s lack of awareness, Silverton is also home to the “Nation’s most respected avalanche education since 1962”.
+Contrary to popular culture’s awareness, Silverton is also home to the “Nation’s most respected avalanche education since 1962”.
 If you want to learn from an expert, professional or a professional expert, Silverton Avalanche School is your ticket to priceless knowledge and they are an actual bona fide licensed “School”!
 I bagged Level 1 there and liked it so much, I came back for more… Level 2.

 Some Pictures for your view pleasure and see you out there!